The Bankrate promise

 Startup loan vs. conventional loan

 Startup loans are often offered by the same lenders as conventional loans.
-They may be marketed as startup loans or simply small business loans.
+They may be marketed as startup loans or simply small business loans with relaxed minimum requirements for credit or time in business.

 Based on the Fed Small Business’s 2023 Firms in Focus, banks are the most popular sources of financing for new companies, with 48 percent getting financing from large banks and 39 percent from small banks.
 However, based on the difficulty that startups have securing funding, businesses aged zero to two years were twice as likely to use personal savings versus a financial institution or lender.